 BullLabs.com publishes stock market sector and industry indices.
-Our US Total Market Composite Index publication contains indices calculated based on 5,700+ public trading companies on the NYSE, NASDAQ and AMEX.
+Our US Total Market Composite Index publication contains indices calculated based on 500+ public trading companies on the NYSE, NASDAQ, AMEX and OTCBB (Over-The-Counter Bulletin Board).
 Indices are categorized into Sector and Industry Groups and the composition weight of each company is adjusted periodically based on market caps.
 This allows investors to benchmark the performance of investment based on specific stock market sectors or industries.

 Just as all stocks tend to move based on the underlying factors that drive the overall market, stocks in a similar industry tend to move based on underlying factors that impact the industry.
 One of the most basic methods for understanding the risk of an investment portfolio is to determine its sector breakdown.
 Is the portfolio spread across different industrial sectors or is it concentrated in just a few?
 This provides a good indication of how an investment portfolio will respond to macroeconomic factors or industry trends.

 Market sector and industry indices are also essential tools for the sector rotation investment strategy.
 A rotation strategy is very similar in approach to tactical asset allocation, but rather than asset classes, the investor will allocate his funds to specific sectors or industries depending on the short-term view.
 The investor will overweight the sectors or industries that he or she believes will outperform and underweight those expected to underperform.